Creating an Entrepreneurial Culture

 Entrepreneurship and innovation are core drivers of sustainable growth in a country.
-And a thriving entrepreneurial culture is supported by the right mix of education, investment, and infrastructure.
-That’s why Intel, building on its heritage of innovation, collaborates with governments, educators, NGOs, and industry to help build capacity in these areas.
+That’s why Intel, building on its heritage of innovation, collaborates with governments, educators, NGOs and industry to help build capacity in these areas.
 Intel’s entrepreneurship initiatives increase individual employability, drive innovation and accelerate economic growth with a focus on computing technology.

-Two key programs that enhance entrepreneurship and innovation skills among young students, educators, and communities around the globe are the Intel Youth Enterprise Program and the Intel Global Challenge.
+Two key programs that enhance entrepreneurship and innovation skills among young students, educators and communities are the Intel® Youth Enterprise Program and the Intel® Global Challenge.

 Promoting Entrepreneurship via Global Competitions

 The Intel Global Challenge promotes entrepreneurship around the world and showcases business opportunities that have the greatest potential for a positive impact on society through the deployment of innovative technologies.
 It is also an opportunity to access practical resources and gain exposure to venture capitalists, governments, NGOs, and universities.